Hire top talent with Verbal Reasoning Tests

 What does a verbal reasoning test measure?

-The FinxS Verbal Reasoning test provides insight and understanding of candidates' working speed and accuracy to understand written information, conceptualise it and find causal relationships.
+The FinxS Verbal Reasoning aptitude test measures verbal ability.
+The test provides insight and understanding of candidates' working speed and accuracy to understand written information, conceptualise it and find causal relationships.
 It relates to a person's ability to identify essential information in a text and understand how it relates to the problem.